sbodenschatz/structocol/README.md

 and `process_message` with takes a callable object that must be callable with all message type known by the `protocol_handler` and calls the appropriate overload with the decoded message.

 ## Multiplexing
-While a naive UDP protocol may only transfer one message object per datagram, where protocol handler on top of the serialization mechanism maybe sufficient, stream-based protocols that don't want to block in the middle of deserialization need a way of delimiting messages in the read input, to know when a message has been fully received and can be deserialized.
+While for datagram-based protocols, reading all messages out of a datagram buffer (using a protocol handler on top of the serialization mechanism) until the buffer is consumed is often sufficient, stream-based protocols that don't want to block in the middle of deserialization for data to arrive need a way of delimiting messages in the read input, to know when a message has been fully received and can be deserialized.
 A practical way of doing this is prefixing every message with its own length in bytes.
 That amount is then first read into a buffer before dispatching that buffer to deserialization when it is complete.